Countryside in Crete

 Family tour to the mountains of Crete with Mythological Park

 This action-packed day brings the essence of Crete to life for all the family.
 Discover Greek mythology as you explore scenic mountain trails on an off-road adventure leading to the Lassithi plateau.
 There's a chance to have a go at making ceramics and a visit to the Mythological Park, too.
 Katerina, one of our expert local guides, enthusiastically says, ‘Lassithi plateau is a personal favourite on this tour.
 You'll be greeted by the sight of dozens of windmills that dot the landscape.
 They were built in the 19th century to grind grain, and are now a symbol of the region.'Kick off on a trail which climbs into the mountains to reach the first stop at the Aposelimi dam.
 From here we'll make our way to a viewpoint where we can see across the Lassithi plateau, a high, fertile plain that legend states was the birthplace of Zeus.Rumbling down to the plateau, we'll head to a ceramics workshop and olive oil producer.
 It's a fun stop for the kids who will have plenty of time to have a go at making their own pottery creations.
 Next up is the Mythological park, where you'll find out all about ancient Greek myths - the special lighting and sound effects alongside the audio tour make the park enjoyable for all ages.
-Round off the day with lunch in a taverna, before calling in at the village of Krassi, which is famous for a 2,000-year old plane tree and has a natural spring water source.
+Round off the day with a late lunch in a taverna, before calling in at the village of Krassi, which is famous for a 2,000-year old plane tree and has a natural spring water source.

 de, en, fr, nl